addu390/addu390.github.io/_posts/2022-06-12-cartograms-with-hexagons.md

 - Create the `d` attribute string using the `d3.geopath` function

 - Create and append an SVG path element with the above `d` attribute

+### Tessellation
+A tessellation or tiling is a process of covering a surface or a plane, using one or more geometric shapes, called tiles, with no overlaps or gaps.
+Furthermore, a variant of symmetric tessellation has a fixed tile size and geometric shape.

 ### Dependencies
 ```